-Homemade pie dough is about a thousand times more flaky, tender, and flavorful than the store-bought kind.
+Homemade pie crusts are about a thousand times more flavorful, flaky, and tender than the store-bought kind.
 It takes a little bit of extra work to get a perfect pie crust, but it absolutely does not need to be as intimidating as it may seem.

 Until the dough comes together in a cohesive ball, it seems like something has gone wrong.
 Not to mention all of the frustrations when pie dough shrinks or loses its shape after baking.
 I’ve factored in as many potential pie crust woes into this recipe to make it as foolproof as possible.